Can a protophobic vector boson explain the ATOMKI anomaly?

-Our focus here is on the protophobic vector boson explanation (see {\it e.g.}~\cite{Feng:2016jff,Feng:2016ysn,Feng:2020mbt}).
 The physics of a boson that almost does not interact with protons provides an interesting contrast with photon-nucleon interactions.
-The photon-quark interactions are given by the corresponding electromagnetic (EM) current
+We next show that isospin symmetry enables the derivation of a useful relation between the matrix elements of the two interactions.